Sigma receptor: Function

 The abundant neurosteroid steroid hormone DHEA is an agonist at sigma receptors and along with pregnenolone could be endogenous agonist ligands; opposed by sigma antagonistic activity from progesterone.
 Another endogenous ligand, N,N-dimethyltryptamine, was also found to interact with σ1.

 Physiologic effects

 Physiologic effects when the σ-receptor is activated include hypertonia, tachycardia, tachypnea, antitussive effects, and mydriasis.
 Some σ-receptor agonists—such as cocaine, a weak σ-agonist—exert convulsant effects in animals.
-Behavioral reactions to σ-agonists are rather heterogeneous: some individuals find σ-receptor agonists euphoric with significant anti-depressive effects.
-Other individuals, however, experience dysphoria and often report feelings of malaise or anxiety.

-In 2007 selective σ-receptor agonists were shown to produce antidepressant-like effects in mice.
+In 2007, selective σ-receptor agonists were shown to produce antidepressant-like effects in mice.

+σ-receptors were also shown to have a role in the regulation of iron/heme homeostasis.

+In mice, σ1 activation attenuated μ-, κ-, and δ-opioid analgesia without altering morphine's effects on gastrointestinal transit or lethality, while σ blockade with haloperidol enhanced analgesia and eliminated strain differences in κ-agonist sensitivity.